 The Brampton Entrepreneur Centre (BEC) supports entrepreneurs as they start, sustain and grow their businesses.
-The team's expert business advice, specialized programs, co-working, and networking opportunities are available to all small business fuelled by the contributions of small businesses making them an integral part of the community.
+The team's expert business advice, specialized programs, co-working, and networking opportunities are available to all small business owners throughout Brampton.

+Growth, innovation, vitality and job creation are all fuelled by the contributions of small businesses - making them an integral part of the community.